-If your child has cystic fibrosis, you need to work closely with your child’s doctor and the rest of his or her health care team.
+If your child has cystic fibrosis, you need to work closely with your child’s doctor and the rest of his or her healthcare team.
 This helps your child to stay healthier, feel better, and have a better quality of life.
 It also slows the decline in your child’s lung function.
 Your child’s doctor may suggest many ways to maintain lung health.
-These include chest physical therapy (CPT), medications, nutrition, and exercise.
+These include chest physical therapy (CPT), medicine, nutrition, and exercise.

 Chest physical therapy helps loosen and clear thick secretions from the lungs.
 It greatly improves lung function and reduces the amount of lung damage over time.
 You will work with a physical therapist to learn how to do CPT.
 CPT usually includes 3 techniques:

 Postural drainage involves placing your child’s body in positions that allow mucus to drain.

 Percussion is a clapping technique to loosen secretions.
 An airway clearance device, such as a vibrating vest, is an alternative to manual clapping.

 Coughing is used to help remove lung secretions.

 Your child may need medication to prevent or treat lung problems.
 Many are taken with a nebulizer.
 This is a device that turns medicine into a mist that your child can inhale.
 Medicines can include:

 Oral, inhaled, or IV (intravenous) antibiotics to prevent or treat lung infections.